On This Day In Judy Garland’s Life And Career – March 30

 March 30, 1939: Judy Garland double-breasted reefer coats?
 Hmmmmmm. 🙂

 March 30, 1940: More MGM Judy Garland fiction.
-According to this article, Judy sold her flower shop as a step in building a hospital for “needy” people.
+According to this article, Judy sold her flower shop as an early step in building a hospital for “needy” people.
+She hoped “to have enough money to start her project, even on a small scale, by the time she was twenty-one.”

 March 30, 1943: Filming continued on Girl Crazy.
 Time called: 10:45 a.m.; dismissed: 5:10 p.m.
 Scenes listed as being filmed were those on the “Interior Dorm” and “Interior Dean’s Home.”
 The first photo shown here was taken on this day.